actuallyvee/Geosquad/README.md

 # **_<ins>GeoSquad</ins>_**
 Our Fall 2024 project for 4661 Mobile Application Development at the Univiersity of New Orleans!

-We decided on making a GPS application designed to help civilians in warzones be safe.
+We made a GPS application designed to help civilians in warzones be safe.

 ## **Group Members**